busyDuckman/speakingDuck/README.md

     /src/main/resources/generalText_ko.properties
     /src/main/resources/generalText_zh.properties

-## Compile
+## 5) Compile

 mvn compile

-You will see the translations going by, and it will take some time to complete.
+You will see the translations going by and it will take some time to complete.
 However once the translation is done, it is not re-translated next time you compile.
 In this way ou are only translating the new text you created since the last compile.